-- Wash and trim your apples then slice thinly into half-moons using a v-slicer or sharp knife.
+- Wash, trim and remove the cores from your apples then slice thinly into half-moons using a v-slicer or sharp knife.

 - To prevent your apples from browning place them in salted water using one teaspoon of salt for every two cups of water.

-- Then chop finely into small dice or thinly slice in a food processor.
+- Then finely chop the celery into small dice or thinly slice it in a food processor.

 - Wash your grapes then cut in half.

 - Chop your toasted walnuts (it is important to chop them so your dressing is smooth and not lumpy).
 Place the walnuts in a blender with the oil and blitz until it comes together.